Sanidhya-s-chandel/Python_p2/README.md

 Want to contribute? 🎉 Feel free to fork the repository, create a new branch, and submit a pull request with improvements, bug fixes, or new project ideas!

 ## 📧 Contact
-📩 Feel free to reach out via [Your Email] or connect on [LinkedIn/GitHub].
+📩 Feel free to reach out via sanidhyasinghchandel31@gmail.com or connect on Sanidhya-s-Chandel.
 Let's collaborate and build more awesome Python projects together!

 ---
 ### 🌟 If you like this repository, don't forget to star ⭐ it!